 Amanda’s first job was at the Rowan Gallery in London, which she joined in 1976.
 She went on to set up the first ever British contemporary art fair in Bath in 1980.

 Amanda was educated in England and France.
-She is an Honorary Fellow of the Royal Photographic Society and a Fellow of the Royal Society of Arts.
-She was awarded an Honorary Doctor of Letters from Bradford University in 2000 and an Honorary Fellowship from Bradford College.
+She is an Honorary Fellow of the Royal Photographic Society and was awarded an Honorary Doctor of Letters from Bradford University in 2000 and an Honorary Fellowship from Bradford College.

 She has two daughters, and three grandchildren.